knaw-huc/ehri-nl-nn-site/content/news/ehri-eric_launch/index.en.md

 ---
-title: "EHRI Inauguration Ceremony in Warsaw"
+title: "EHRI Project is an ERIC after Inauguration Ceremony in Warsaw"
 date: 2025-03-17
 image: ehri-launch-warsaw-2025.png
 linkTitle: EHRI Becomes an ERIC to Secure the Future of Holocaust Research